 With a clean and dry channel, you’re ready for the new gasket.
 Apply a thin, continuous bead of gasket cement directly into the channel.
 You don't need to overdo it; just a consistent line will work perfectly.
 Starting at the center top or bottom of the door, gently press the new gasket into the cement.
 Work your way around the door, being careful not to stretch the rope as you go.
 When you get back to where you started, cut the gasket for a clean, flush fit.
 Close the door and latch it to press the gasket into place, then follow the cement manufacturer’s instructions for curing time before lighting a fire.

-Test the Seal with the Dollar Bill Trick
+Step 4: Check Your Seal with the Dollar Bill Test

 After the cement has fully cured, it’s time to check your work with a classic method: the dollar bill trick.
 Place a dollar bill (or any piece of paper) so it’s halfway in and halfway out of the stove, then close and latch the door.
 Now, try to pull the bill out.
 If you feel significant resistance or can’t pull it out at all, you have a perfect, airtight seal.
 If it slides out easily, the seal is too loose in that spot.
 Test several spots around the door to ensure the entire gasket is sealing correctly.
 This simple test confirms your stove is ready to burn efficiently and safely.